Last Updated on January 9, 2024

 Each tissue has a specific milieu where the cancer cells can grow.
-However, to break and grow at some other place, the cells need to become exposed to environmental stresses, including a lack of oxygen or nutrients, a low pH, and mediators of the inflammatory response.
+However, to break and grow at some other place, the cells must become exposed to environmental stresses, including a lack of oxygen or nutrients, a low pH, and mediators of the inflammatory response.
 These pressures can select tumor cells with the capability of growth despite these conditions.

 The metastatic cells first climb over/around neighboring cells and crawl until they hit a blockage called the basal lamina or basement membrane.

 To cross this, the cells make use of digestive enzyme matrix metalloproteases.
-After crossing basal lamina, they squeeze themselves in between vessel lining cells and float through the circulatory system until they find a suitable location to settle and re-enter the tissues.
+After crossing the basal lamina, they squeeze between vessel lining cells and float through the circulatory system until they find a suitable location to settle and re-enter the tissues.
 The cells can then begin to grow in this new location, forming a new tumor.

-Routes of Bone Metastasis
+Routes of Bone Metastasis/ Pathophysiology

 - Hematogenous or through blood circulation